funeventsystems/sideStage/README.md

-# drama-team-management

 ## Introduction

-Welcome to the documentation for the [Software Name].
+Welcome to the documentation for the Team Manager.
 This software is designed to provide a secure and flexible user authentication system along with a calendar and feedback submission functionality.
 Please follow the instructions below to get started.

 ## Table of Contents